Cortland Street Drawbridge: History

 The bridge was built under the supervision of Mayor Carter Harrison, Jr., and Frederick W. Blocki, the Commissioner of Public Works.

 This is the second bridge built on this site, which replaced a swing bridge with a mid-river pier supporting the swing span.
 The current bridge eliminated the need for the mid-river pier, allowing more room in the shipping channel.

 While the machinery of the current bridge is intact, the bridge is no longer operable and the leaves are clamped together.

 The bridge was traversed by streetcars of Line 73-Armitage Avenue, in addition to other traffic until February 25, 1951.
 The following day the bridge was temporarily closed for repairs and the Chicago Transit Authority (CTA) substituted buses for streetcars east of the bridge, subsequently abandoning the remainder of the Armitage Avenue streetcar line in June.
 Electric trolley buses also crossed the bridge, starting on February 1, 1953, when CTA replaced the motor buses on route 73.
 Trolley buses operated until October 15, 1966, when the agency converted the route to diesel buses.

-The Cortland Street Bridge is currently used for two-way vehicle traffic, pedestrian, and bicycle traffic.
+The bridge is currently closed to vehicle traffic for refurbishment since September 22, 2025.
+Pedestrians and cyclists may still use the sidewalk on the north side.
+It is unknown when the bridge will be reopened as repairs are greater than anticipated.